 The upper elementary math program is a blended math curriculum that draws from a variety of resources (Go Math!, Singapore Math, Eureka Math, ST Math etc.) creating a curriculum that is tailored to meeting the needs of all Yorkshire students.
 We focus on the development of problem solving and critical thinking skills.

 Our program emphasizes conceptual understanding: the “why” not just the “how.”
 As it is not enough for students to just get a correct answer, multiple solution methods are encouraged and evaluated as to their advantages and disadvantages.
 Students need to be able to explain their thinking and understand and explain the thinking of their peers.*

 Our program meets students at their current stage of development and is committed to deepening their understanding, fostering curiosity, and ensuring their growth as mathematicians.

-Social Studies classes use Harcourt textbook and activity books that cover various topics, including United States History, communities, and landforms.
-Current Events activities are an important part of our Social Studies curriculum.
-Our 4th graders explore our states’ history using “The Story of Texas” textbook.
-Annual Social Studies Fair highlights students’ gifts, talents, and interests.
+Social Studies classes use Social Studies Alive curriculum that covers various topics, including geography, United States History, communities, and landforms.
+Annual Social Studies Night highlights students’ gifts, talents, and interests.

 Yorkshire Academy strongly believes in the benefits of enrichment classes, including music, art, Spanish, computer, P.E. and library.
 Our goal is to educate the whole child and exercise both sides of the brain.
-Brain Gym is a great tool for that.
 All elementary students attend each of these classes twice per week, with the exception of P.E. which they attend four times per week.